 Of course, these numbers are far from perfect (e.g. energy consumption of VISA offices isn’t included), but the differences are so extreme that they will remain shocking regardless.
 One could argue that this is simply the price of a transaction that doesn’t require a trusted third party, but this price doesn’t have to be so high as will be discussed hereafter.

-Even though proof-of-work was the first consensus algorithm that managed to prove itself it isn’t the only consensus algorithm, as more energy efficient algorithms like proof-of-stake have been in development over recent years.
+Proof-of-work was the first consensus algorithm that managed to prove itself, but it isn’t the only consensus algorithm.
+More energy efficient algorithms, like proof-of-stake, have been in development over recent years.
 In proof-of-stake coin owners create blocks rather than miners, thus not requiring power hungry machines that produce as many hashes per second as possible.
 Because of this, the energy consumption of proof-of-stake is negligible compared to proof-of-work.
 Bitcoin could potentially switch to such an consensus algorithm, which would significantly improve sustainability.
 The only downside is that there are many different versions of proof-of-stake, and none of these have fully proven themselves yet.
 Nevertheless the work on these algorithms offers good hope for the future.

 The Bitcoin Energy Consumption Index is the first real-time estimate of the energy consumed by the Bitcoin network, but certainly not the first.
-A list of articles that have focussed on this subject in the past are featured below, and Blockchain.info even used to provide a point estimate for the total electricity costs.
+A list of articles that have focussed on this subject in the past are featured below.
 These articles have served as an inspiration for the Energy Index, and may also serve as a validation of the estimated numbers.